Your pup probably loves to romp and play outdoors. But is your garden safe for your four-legged family members?

 While even small amounts can cause issues, you want to keep your pet away from fertilizers altogether.
 When a pet consumers larger amounts of fertilizer, like when they find the bag in storage, it can become a life-threatening situation.

 “Be aware of when you apply fertilizers and pesticides and how your store them,” says Dr. Gicking.
 “The key is to minimize your pet’s exposure to them.”

 Organic fertilizers sound safe.
-But surprisingly, many of them actually are more dangerous.
-Organic, or “natural,” fertilizers often contain various “meals” leftover in the farming or meat industries.
-These products, such as bone meal, blood meal, feather meal and fish meal, are very attractive to dogs, but also very unhealthy for their digestive systems.
-Complications in dogs who ingest organic fertilizers include vomiting, diarrhea, obstruction and severe pancreatitis (inflamed pancreas).
+But surprisingly, many of them are actually more dangerous.
+Organic or “natural” fertilizers often contain various “meal” leftovers from the farming or meat industries.
+These products, such as bone meal, blood meal, feather meal and fish meal, are attractive to dogs, but unhealthy for their digestive systems.

-Some common garden flowers are also toxic to dogs.
+Flowers add color and beauty to any garden.
+But before you begin planting, keep your pets in mind.
+Some common garden flowers can pose dangers.
 According to petMD, the following common plants are poisonous to dogs:

 You’re probably not growing any mushrooms in your lawn or garden intentionally, but every once in a while, they still pop up.
 While many are harmless, there are some mushrooms that can be dangerous or even deadly if consumed by your pets.
 For many homeowners, it can be very difficult to distinguish the harmless from the dangerous.